-There isn’t a cookie-cutter formula when it comes to prayer.
+There isn’t a cookie-cutter formula when it comes to prayer or your prayer life.
 Some sit or kneel, and others stand or walk.
 Many speak out loud, while others whisper quietly.
 Some pray with friends, while others choose to pray by themselves.

 No matter how we choose to pray, prayer is essential for a follower of Jesus.